CleanroomMC/cleanroom-website/docs/groovy-script/mods/essentialcraft/magmatic_smeltery.md

 Don't know what a builder is?
 Check [the builder info page](../../getting_started/builder.md) out.

 :::::::::: details mods.essentialcraft.magmatic_smeltery.recipeBuilder() {open id="abstract"}
 - `int`.
 Sets the overlay color for the Magmatic Alloy item of this ore.
-Requires greater than or equal to 0 and less than or equal to 0xffffff.
+Requires greater than or equal to 0 and less than or equal to the hexadecimal number `0xffffff`.
 (Default `0`).

     ```groovy:no-line-numbers
     color(int)